 If it is determined that we are a good fit for each other, I encourage you to read and complete the forms below prior to our first meeting (initial intake evaluation).
 This will be helpful in getting things started, and will also give you an opportunity to think of questions that you have about the therapeutic process prior to starting our work together.

 My rate is $150 per hour.
-I have several slots available for sliding scale (in some cases).
-I am happy to announce that I am now able to accept Medicare, Cigna and Tricare insurance.
-I am not in network for Beacon health options.
+I am in network with Anthem Blue Cross/Blue Shield, Medicare, Cigna and Tricare insurance.
 If I see you out of network (ie, if your current insurance does not include the four panels in which I’m in network), I can bill your insurance company for you, if you would like.
 I currently take credit cards, cash and checks, and I also have a PayPal account set up for those who prefer paying online ahead of time.

 What is the first session like?